-The NAV of the Fund at October 31, 2015 was \$20.79 per Unit compared to \$23.60 per unit at October 31, 2014.
+The NAV of the Fund at October 31, 2016 was \$21.00 per Unit compared to \$20.79 per Unit at October 31, 2015.
 Preferred shareholders received cash distributions of \$0.86250 per share during the year while Class A shareholders received cash distributions of \$0.81276 per share.
-For the year ended October 31, 2015, the Fund's annual total return per Unit, including reinvestment of distributions, was negative 4.7 percent.
-The Fund's Preferred shares, listed on the Toronto Stock Exchange ("TSX") as PIC.PR.A, and the Fund's Class A shares, listed on the TSX as PIC.A, closed on October 31, 2015 at \$15.14 per share and \$6.13 per share, respectively.
-When combined, this represents a premium of 2.3 percent to the NAV of the Fund.
+For the year ended October 31, 2016, the Fund's annual total return per Unit, including reinvestment of distributions, was 9.6 percent, while the Fund's Class A shares total return was 20.1 percent.
+The Fund's Preferred shares, listed on the Toronto Stock Exchange ("TSX") as PIC.PR.A, and the Fund's Class A shares, listed on the TSX as PIC.A, closed on October 31, 2016 at \$15.13 per share and \$5.81 per share, respectively.
+When combined, this represents a discount of \$0.06 to the NAV of the Fund.

-The Fund maintained its invested position throughout most of the year and ended October 31, 2015 with a cash position of 6.5 percent as compared to 0.8 percent last year.
-Volatility on average was higher for most of the year coinciding with the weak performance for the group.
-The S&P/TSX Banks Index had 3 periods during the year where the index declined by more than 9 percent, thereby increasing the implied volatility for the group.
-The Fund did selectively write covered call options from time to time due to the higher volatility and, for the year, had a net realized gain of \$0.31 per Unit on options attributable to the SSO strategy.
-The Fund ended October 31, 2015 with 4.1 percent of the portfolio subject to covered calls.
+The Fund maintained its invested position throughout most of the year and ended October 31, 2016 with a cash position of 3.1 percent as compared to 6.5 percent last year.
+After spiking above a reading of 30 in mid-February, volatility for the Canadian banks was low for most of the year trading in a range from 10 to 18 for the most part.
+The lower volatility levels made attractive overwriting opportunities more difficult to find.
+However, the Fund was still able to generate a net realized gain of \$0.29 per Unit on options attributable to the SSO strategy.
+The Fund ended October 31, 2016 with 5.5 percent of the portfolio subject to covered calls.

 Our long-term view on the Canadian banks has not changed.
-The banks continue to have multiple levers to pull due to their diversified business models and at the same time seem quite capable of maintaining attractive dividend yields.
-These factors are offset somewhat by topline growth concerns in a slowing domestic economy, exposure to weak energy prices and persistently low interest rates which have dampened their net interest margins.
-However, due to their strong capital ratios, Canadian banks are likely to remain on course to return capital to shareholders in the form of dividend growth and share buybacks.
+The banks continue to have multiple levers to pull due to their diversified business models and, at the same time, seem quite capable of maintaining attractive dividend yields.
+These factors are offset somewhat by topline growth concerns in a slowing domestic economy, persistently low interest rates which have dampened their net interest margins as well as provisions for credit losses already near historical lows.
+However, due to their strong capital ratios, Canadian banks are likely to remain on course to return capital to shareholders.